ZerBea/hcxtools/README.md

 hashcat git branch (that means: latest hcxtools matching on latest hashcat beta).
 Support for hashcat hash-modes (2500, 2501, 4800, 5500, 12000).
-After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap is vulnerable by using common wordlists.
+After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
 Convert the cap to hccapx and check if wlan-key or plainmasterkey was transmitted unencrypted.